 The hotel industry is one of the industries with the highest risk of financial devastation.
-For this reason, the question of how much restaurant insurance costs arises because burns, food illnesses, slips, falls, or knife cuts can occur.
+For this reason, the question of how much restaurant insurance costs arises.
+Because burns, food illnesses, slips, falls, or knife cuts can easily occur.

 This is a sector that includes multiple commercial establishments, both public and private.
 There are different risks for customers and employees, which can be transferred to an insurance company through a comprehensive commercial insurance policy.

 When we consider the risks that these types of businesses have, we find the following:

 - Damage or loss of property and contents.

 Things can always go wrong, and when they do, it will affect the bottom line.
 For this reason, the only way to mitigate these risks will be to purchase a comprehensive insurance policy to cover all the financial risks to which a restaurant is subject.